scripty-bot/stt-service/proto.md

 | `len`  | `u64` | The length of the string               |
 | `data` | `u8`  | The string data (must be valid UTF-8!) |

+## Boolean Encoding
+Booleans are simply u8s, with 0 for false and 1 for true.

 # Client -> Server

 ## Initialize Streaming